 These examples were provided by participants of the Blended Learning Fellowship to show how active learning supports teaching and learning challenges in their school, college, institute, or division.
 The examples reference the work of Michelene T. H. Chi from the article "Active-Constructive-Interactive: A Conceptual Framework for Differentiating Learning Activities," which provides a taxonomy of activities that facilitate different kinds of student engagement with content in ways that support different cognitive outcomes (Chi 77).

 SCID: School of Pharmacy

 Within assigned groups, students work together before class to author a patient case.
 Specific criteria and instructions for case development are provided.
-In class, each group pairs up with another group and each presents its case to the other.
-Together the 2 groups work through answering a series of discussion questions provided by the instructor for each case, with each group taking responsibility for facilitating the discussion related to the case they authored.
+In class, each group pairs up with another group, and each presents its case to the other.
+Together, the two groups work through answering a series of discussion questions provided by the instructor for each case, with each group taking responsibility for facilitating the discussion related to the case they authored.
 An instructor is also present to help facilitate and redirect discussion as needed.

 |Producing outputs that contain ideas that go beyond the presented information

 |Students apply and analyze the information they received in the lecture component of the course by incorporating it into a realistic and novel patient case.